myFields-Mobile/myFields-API/README.md

 You can also find brief instructions on setting up an environment to run this API in the documentation folder.

+##Testing:

+This API is tested using Mocha.
+To run the tests, make sure you have the npm Mocha package installed, then run Mocha from the root directory. **The API must be running and accessible from the URL in test/config.json**.

+[comment]: # (TODO: remove this once authentication works) At this time most of these tests will fail, because authentication is not complete.

+##Continuing Work:

-Links:
+##Reference Links:

-Azure Blob Storage Documentation: https://docs.microsoft.com/en-us/azure/storage/storage-nodejs-how-to-use-blob-storage

-Request Library Oauth Process: https://www.npmjs.com/package/request#oauth-signing
+*Azure Blob Storage Documentation: https://docs.microsoft.com/en-us/azure/storage/storage-nodejs-how-to-use-blob-storage *Request Library Oauth Process: https://www.npmjs.com/package/request#oauth-signing *Multiparty (Used for image uploading): https://www.npmjs.com/package/multiparty